 Shane Batchelor - Bio to come!

-Andrew Brogan was born and raised in Blue Springs, MO.
-Currently, he is attending Truman State University in Kirksville, MO working towards his B.S. in Computer Science.
+Andrew Brogan is a resident of Blue Springs, MO.
+He graduated from Truman State University in Kirksville, MO with a B.S. in Computer Science.

 Brian Reilly is originally from Naperville, Illinois and currently lives in Huxley, Iowa.
 He graduated from the University of Iowa with a BBA in Economics in 2013.
 Brian's drum corps career began in 2007 with the Madison Scouts tenor line, and ended in 2011 with the Santa Clara Vanguard tenor line.
 In 2009, he served as the tenor section leader for the Madison Scouts.
 During his years of drum corps, he was instructed by some amazing educators such as Paul Rennick, Roger Carter, Casey Brohard, Ryan Anderson, Paul Weber, Scott Simon, Mike Hodges, and many more.

 From 2013 - 2015, Brian was fortunate enough to be a tenor instructor for the Blue Stars Drum and Bugle Corps, a percussion section with John Mapes, Ian Grom, and Eric Shriver at the helm.
 In the summer of 2012, he was the tenor tech for the Santa Clara Vanguard Cadets.
 Brian is currently a battery instructor with the Dowling Catholic High School Vanguard out of West Des Moines.
 Brian has also instructed for numerous schools in the Midwest, including Kennedy High School – Cedar Rapids, Naperville Central High School, Victor J Andrew High School, and Concord Community High School.